 What exactly do you offer?
 Is it a product?
 A service?
 SEO for either category is handled in basically the same way, and so is keyword research.
 Let’s say you sell footballs in Greenville, SC, to keep our example going.
 And you offer footballs for baby toys, kids’ playground teams, little leagues, high schools and college teams.
 That covers a lot of area.
 Do a search for ‘footballs’ and you’ll see that your keyword needs to be more specific.

-Write content based on your keyword research for SEO.
+Write content based on your keyword research.

 Each of your product groups will require a different keyword.
 But you need a keyword that will help you stand out from your competitors.
 Right?
 A Google search for ‘footballs for babies’ yields ten pages of results, and a good share of those is Amazon!
 Next, let’s try ‘football toys for babies’.
 Again, the results show mostly Amazon and Wal-Mart.
 We’re getting nowhere with this, so it’s time to be more specific.